 Solely relying on Amazon FBA for order fulfillment and returns can be great for those just starting out or those for whom an authentic, consistent brand experience is not your most pressing concern.
 As your business matures or as you begin selling on other channels, you’ll want to streamline the returns process and have more control over your returned inventory.

 This is where a third-party logistics provider like ShipBob comes in.
-They can save you time with a more efficient interface for managing fulfillment, returns, inventory, and communication with your customers — without compromising your brand.
+They can fulfill your FBM orders and save you time with a more efficient interface for managing fulfillment, returns, inventory, and communication with your customers — without compromising your brand.

 Here’s a quick look at how outsourcing fulfillment to a 3PL like ShipBob can solve the many pain points associated with ecommerce returns.